On this page

 Time-based matching has slightly less precision at session boundaries, but still provides a clear and actionable view of the user journey.

-Can I change this later?
+Can I change the matching option later?

 Yes.
 You can change session matching quickly, and you can fully reverse the change.

-Does this affect historical data?
+Does changing the matching option affect historical data?

 You don't lose any data.
 The change impacts how Amplitude matches and views replays going forward.